typedef struct nng_thread nng_thread;

 The intention of this program is to facilitate writing parallel programs.
 Threads created by this program will be based upon the underlying threading mechanism of the system that NNG is running on.
-This may include use of coroutines.
+This may include use of so-called “green threads” or coroutines.

-Using threads created by this function can make it easy to write programs that use simple sequential execution, using functions in the NNG suite that would otherwise normally wait synchronously for completion.
+Using threads created by this function can make it easy to write programs that use simple sequential execution, using functions in the NNG suite that would otherwise normally “block”.

 When the thread is no longer needed, the

 (This function will block waiting for func to return.)

 Thread objects created by this function may not be “real”

 threads capable of performing blocking I/O operations using normal blocking